meri-imperiumi/dashboard/README.md

 * Raspberry Pi (tested with 3B+,3B, 400 and Zero W)
 * Python 3
-* Working installation of Signal K, including plugins providing data to be displayed in the display
+* Working installation of Signal K, including plugins providing data to be displayed on the display
 * Waveshare e-ink display such as [WaveShare 4.2inch e-paper module](https://www.waveshare.com/wiki/4.2inch_e-Paper_Module)

 ## Setup